blinklad/plore/readme.md

 - Undo for: Rename, Paste, Delete (PLORE_TRASH/Recycle Bin only).
 - Persistent: Undo, command history, marked files/directories, bookmarks.
 Requires plore.history.
 - Track: File ownership (not POSIX, but probably "owned by current user, system, or other")
-- Recursive ISearch.
-- Track/calculate: Directory cumulative size.
+- Recursive: ISearch, ~~Directory size~~ (displayed for cursor only), accurate & performant directory size.
 - CursorInfo: Display cumulative size and number of files
 - Windows file handler: We can read registry entries to find out what programs are used to open an extension.
 This allows previewing the paths in a lister.
 Or, we can use `ShellExecute` with the `open` 'verb', which would be harder to provide feedback with, but require less registry reading nonsense.